mbrazeau/morphylib/README.md

 Morphy mplobj = mpl_new_Morphy();
 ```

-- Setting the dimensions of the data set:
+### Setting the dimensions of the data set:

 - Set the initial dimensions:
   ```C
   mpl_init_Morphy(ntax, nchar, mplobj);
   ```
-  - Num extra internal nodes needed: Different calling programs may have different ways of structuring trees, either as lists or linked data structures.
+  - Set the number of internal nodes needed: Different calling programs may have different ways of structuring trees, either as lists or linked data structures (the latter possibly using rings of records for internal nodes).
 Therefore, it is up to the calling program to decide how many additional nodes are required.

   ```C
   mpl_set_num_internal_nodes(num_nodes, mplobj);